What You Need to Know About the Census

 CENSUS 2020 WILL NOT ASK ABOUT CITIZENSHIP OR IMMIGRATION STATUS

 How the information will be used

 The Census Bureau will use data for statistical purposes only.
 Your information is confidential.
 The Bureau combines your responses with information from other households to produce data, and the data will never identify your household or any person in your household.
+Your information is confidential.

-How the homeless will be counted
+How EVERYONE will be counted

 Ways to participate